-POSSIBLE CAUSE POSSIBLE REMEDY

-Freezer pressure switch setting too low or Adjust freezer pressure switch, or replace if
+POSSIBLE CAUSE POSSIBLE REMEDY Freezer pressure switch setting too low.
+Adjust freezer pressure switch, or replace if defective.

-defective. defective.
 See FIGURE 9-3, Section 9.

-Water tank drain valve (39) open or leaking, or Close valve, repair, or replace as necessary.

-make-up water float valve (12) stuck open.

-Thawing gas solenoid valve (18) leaking Check the manual opening stem to make sure

-through during the freeze cycle. it is in the automatic position (stem screwed

-out).
-Check for leakage through the valve by

-sound and temperature difference.
-Close the

-stop valve (90) at the receiver to confirm

-suspicion of leakage.
-Repair or replace the

-valve as needed.

-Refrigerant float switch stuck.
-Check to make sure the float switch is opening

-and closing.

-Liquid feed, "A" valve (20) stuck open Check to make sure the "A" Valve (20) is not

-in the manual open position.
-Disassemble

-valve and inspect for debris that could hold the

-valve open.
+Water tank drain valve (39) open or leaking, or Close valve, repair, or replace as necessary. make-up water float valve (12) stuck open.
+Thawing gas solenoid valve (18) leaking Check the manual opening stem to make sure it through during the freeze cycle. is in the automatic position (stem screwed out).
+Check for leakage through the valve by sound and temperature difference.
+Close the stop valve (90) at the receiver to confirm suspicion of leakage.
+Repair or replace the valve as needed.
+Float switch stuck or failed in the closed Check to make sure the float switch is opening position. and closing.
+Liquid feed, "A1" valve stuck open Check to make sure the "A1" Valve is not in the manual open position.
+Disassemble valve and inspect for debris which could hold the valve open.